funcompbio/assignment-4/README.md

 and to work with it you need to edit your program in the existing file `src/dinuc.py` and leave the rest of the files and directory structure intact.
 Within the file `src/dinuc.py` please follow the instructions written in comments and put your code exactly in the indicated lines.

-The template repo and autograding feature will test your program with the DNA sequence of the [_HBB_](https://www.ncbi.nlm.nih.gov/gene/3043) gene stored in a FASTA file as an example, assuming that the FASTA filename is the first argument and the two nucleotides forming the sought dinucleotide in the second and third arguments.
-To perform such a test in your own computer, you should change your current working directory to the top directory of this GitHub repo and type:
+The template repo and autograding feature will test your program with the DNA sequence of the [_HBB_](https://www.ncbi.nlm.nih.gov/gene/3043) gene stored in a FASTA file as an example, assuming that the FASTA filename is the first argument and that the two nucleotides forming the sought dinucleotide are the second and third arguments, respectively.
+To perform such a test in your own computer, you should change your current working directory to the top directory of the your local copy of this GitHub repo and type:

 ```
 $ python src/dinuc.py HBB.fa A A
 ```

 for the `AA` dinucleotide.
-Note that the `main()` function in the `src/dinuc.py` file should take its arguments in this same order to enable the autograding tool to correctly evaluate your program.
+Note that the `main()` function in the `src/dinuc.py` file should take its arguments **in this same order** to enable the autograding tool to correctly evaluate your program.
 Your assignment repo should have the following files: